SuperfineStudios/civcraftsite/README.md

 * Do not remove CSS rules. **Comment them out**.
 While GIT allows for versioning, it's much easier to enable/disable rules using comments.

 * The header image must be 1920px x 500px, and lens blurred.
-It should have sufficient [bokeh](bit.ly/1bjT9UE) because that just makes things look pretty.
+Make sure it has creatively applied [bokeh](http://en.wikipedia.org/wiki/Bokeh) if possible because that just makes things look gosh darn pretty.

 * This isn't necessary, and entirely up to you: I prefer to use CSS3 over JQuery wherever applicable.